velazquez638/threads/README.md

                 Contenedor contenedor = new Contenedor(titulo);
-	        contenedor.mensaje(); // the code show us the title
+	        contenedor.mensaje(); // the code show us the cashier procces

 		contenedor = new Contenedor(List);
 	        contenedor.mensaje();  // the code show us the list books option